 What they can do is put a lien against your LLC.
 If the creditors put a lien against your LLC, that means any distributions from your LLC to you will go straight to your creditors.

-Not to worry, there’s ways around a lien if you do ever end up with one against your LLC or an LLC you have an interest in.
+Not to worry, there are ways around a lien if you do ever end up with one against your LLC, or an LLC you have an interest in.

 One of the ways to get around a lien is to sell your interest in the LLC to another party.
 They won’t be able to touch the money you gain from that sale, which makes the lien useless.

 Make sure you know the laws regarding a charging order before you form one in a specific state.
-As always when it comes to an LLC, some states offer certain advantages and disadvantages.
+As always when it comes to an LLC structure. some states offer certain advantages and disadvantages.

 Fun Fact: The charging order wasn’t originally created to protect debtors.
 It was actually meant to protect co-owners of an LLC from having to work with creditors or a deceased co-owners spouse.